maximegris/angular-electron/README.md

 YES!
 You can do it!
 Just by importing your library in npm dependencies section (not **devDependencies**) with `npm install --save`.
 It will be loaded by electron during build phase and added to your final package.
 Then use your library by importing it in `main.ts` file.
 Quite simple, isn't it?

+## Debug with VsCode

+[VsCode](https://code.visualstudio.com/) debug configuration is available!
+In order to use it, you need the extension [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome).

+Then set some breakpoints in your application's source code.

+Finally from VsCode press **Ctrl+Shift+D** and select **Application Debug** and press **F5**.

+Please note that Hot reload is only available in Renderer process.

 ## E2E Testing

 E2E Test scripts can be found in `e2e` folder.